Integrability and Identification in Multinomial Choice Models: Introduction

+Next, we discuss the empirical usefulness of our results by showing how they can be used (a) to analyze random coefficient models that are popular in applied work, e.g. McFadden-Train's mixed logit or the BLP model, and (b) to calculate theory-consistent bounds for demand and welfare on counterfactual budget sets, e.g. those resulting from prospective introduction of new taxes and subsidies, price-changes due to mergers and potential changes in choice sets e.g. due to removal of alternatives.

 The plan for the rest of the paper is as follows.
-Section 2 discusses Daly-Zachary's Slutsky symmetry condition, and its connection with lack of income effects.
-Section 3 discusses rationalizability for multinomial choice in presence of income effects, and presents Theorem 1, the key result of this paper.
-Section 4 discusses some further points, including the implication of the rationalizability result for nonparametric identification of preference distributions.
-A short appendix at the end presents two mathematical results on partial and ordinary differential equations that are intensively used in the paper.
+Section 2 discusses integrability for multinomial choice in presence of income effects, and presents Lemma 1 and Theorem 1, the two key results of this paper, followed by a discussion of Daly-Zachary's Slutsky symmetry condition and its connection with lack of income effects.
+Section 3 discusses four further points, viz. the implication of the integrability result for nonparametric identification of preference distributions, incorporation of covariates into the analysis, the applicability of these results to random coefficient models and using these results to calculate bounds on counterfactual choice probabilities.
+Section 4 concludes.
+A short appendix at the end presents two mathematical results on partial and ordinary differential equations that are intensively used in this paper, as well as proofs of the two main results.